KNG6/tuxi/README.md

 # Tuxi

 Tuxi is a simple bash script which scrape google search for getting instant answers of your question on your terminal.
-(ceci est en fork pour les français voulant utiliser de script)
+(ceci est en fork pour les français voulant utiliser ce script)

 [Watch this Video Please](https://www.youtube.com/watch?v=EtwWvMa8muU)